evhub/bbopt/README.md

     def tell_data(self, new_data, new_losses):
         # load new data points into your backend; new_data is
         #  a list of dictionaries containing data and new_losses
-        #  is a list with losses for each of those data points
+        #  is a list of losses for each of those data points

     def get_next_values(self):
         # return the values you want to use for this run as a dict